 Convert the element to a Smart Object, then mask the unnecessary area.
 Or you can use CSS and add a custom class to your HEAD.

-New users get instant access to the 14 Day Free Trial with all features enabled, and Free Online Training.
-We guarantee your first conversion will 100% work - we work with you to ensure this, contact us or check our FAQs for assistance.
+Our Creative Team will export your project live and answer any questions you may have - we guarantee your first conversion will 100% work - we work with you to ensure this, Contact Us or check the Community FAQs for assistance.